googleapis/google-cloud-java/gcloud-java-resourcemanager/README.md

     System.out.println("Updated the labels of project " + newProject.projectId()
         + " to be " + newProject.labels());

-    // List all the projects you have permission to view.
-    Iterator<Project> projectIterator = resourceManager.list().iterateAll();
+    // List all the projects you have permission to view Iterator<Project> projectIterator = resourceManager.list().iterateAll();
     System.out.println("Projects I can view:");
     while (projectIterator.hasNext()) {